-- (l) No net operating loss deduction shall be allowed. - (2) No personal exemption deduction shall be allowed. - (3) Allowable deductions which are not attributable to taxpayer's trade or business shall be allowed only to the extent of the amount of gross income not derived from such trade or business.
-Estimated FY 2000 Tax Expenditure: Information not available.
+- (l) No net operating loss deduction shall be allowed. - (2) No personal exemption deduction shall be allowed.

+(3) Allowable deductions which are not attributable to taxpayer's trade or business shall be allowed only to the extent of the amount of gross income not derived from such trade or business.